aruba/central-python-workflows/profile-operations/README.md

 ## Troubleshooting

 - Authentication / tokens: Ensure your token file is complete and has valid credentials for Central.
-- SDK compatibility: If method calls fail unexpectedly, confirm the installed pycentral version matches tested versions (v2.0a7) or update helpers accordingly.
+- SDK compatibility: If method calls fail unexpectedly, confirm the installed PyCentral version matches tested versions (v2.0a7) or update helpers accordingly.

 ## Support